andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-07-13-coed-ethics.md

+---
+title:  "Coed:Ethics Conference, Part 1"
+---

-Yesterday I attended the [Coed:Ethics](https://www.coedethics.org/) conference, organised by [Ann Currie](https://twitter.com/anne_e_currie?lang=en) and her team.
+On 13th July I attended the [Coed:Ethics](https://www.coedethics.org/) conference, organised by [Ann Currie](https://twitter.com/anne_e_currie?lang=en) and her team.
 This was the first conference of its kind about ethics.

 Ann posed these questions to those of us who write software for a living: